Last Updated on April 7, 2023 by Robert Mejia

 Different microphones come with different features, and it’s possible to create certain moods for a song by fine-tuning the sound.

-Singers may use two mics with different characteristic to fine-tune the sound.
-One mic can be a condenser and the other one a dynamic, or even same type with different properties.
+Singers may use two mics with different characteristics to fine-tune the sound.
+One mic can be a condenser and the other one a dynamic, or even the same type with different properties.

 A condenser mic will do great with softer parts of the song while a dynamic produces an excellent voice for the screamy parts.

-Some singers may also use two different microphones when recording acoustic guitar and other instruments like drum kits.
-You are likely to see this more in studios than in live performance.
+Some singers may also use two different microphones when recording acoustic guitars and other instruments like drum kits.
+You are likely to see this more in studios than in live performances.